Matthew-Chidlow/CITS3003_Project_Template/README.md

 * The build tool: `cmake`
   * A simple `sudo apt install cmake` should work, or whatever is appropriate for your distro

-* Some dev dependencies, which for me on a fresh Ubuntu 20.04 VM are: `sudo apt install cmake libxmu-dev g++ libx11-dev libgl1-mesa-dev libglu1-mesa-dev xorg-dev`
+* Some dev dependencies, which for me on a fresh Ubuntu 20.04 VM are: `sudo apt install cmake libxmu-dev g++ libx11-dev libgl1-mesa-dev libglu1-mesa-dev xorg-dev libxi-dev`

 #### Mac: